MileHacker Logo

 • Uneven terrain and steps at many archaeological sites may present access difficulties.

-• Formalized support services for travelers with visual or hearing impairments are less common in Porto Cervo compared to larger Italian cities.
+• Formalized support services for visually or hearing-impaired travelers are seen less often in Porto Cervo compared to larger Italian cities.

 Resources & Organizations